Ursula Pistorius

-Ursula Pistorius (née Raabe; born 18 January 1933, in Frankfurt (Oder); died 4 September 2015, in Osnabrück) was a German politician (SPD) and a Member of the Landtag of Lower Saxony.
+Ursula Pistorius (née Raabe; 18 January 1933, in Frankfurt (Oder); 4 September 2015, in Osnabrück) was a German politician (SPD) and a Member of the Landtag of Lower Saxony.

 Early life and education

 Pistorius first went to grade school and later to a secondary school and a comprehensive school until 1949.
-In that same year her family moved to West Germany.
-In 1952 she got her Abitur at the catholic girls school Angelaschule in Osnabrück.
+In that same year, her family moved to West Germany.
+In 1952, she got her Abitur at the catholic girls school Angelaschule in Osnabrück.

 She worked in a publishing company since 1952 and joined the Trade, Banking and Insurance Union in 1953.
 She quit her job after giving birth to her first son in 1956.